 We understand that the best result is the case no one has read about; the case that hasn’t been indicted.
 This is not always possible, so the focus then shifts to obtaining the most favorable plea or an acquittal.

 Whether our law firm is engaged at the beginning of a possible investigations or later, after attempts by others to resolve the investigation have failed, we have the commitment, experience, and ability to achieve the best possible result.
-There is a reason why the Chicoine Law Group has been voted by other lawyers and selected by the U.S. News and World Report as a one of the Best Law Firms in America for white collar criminal defense in the specialty of taxation.
+There is a reason why Robert Chicoine Law has been voted by other lawyers and selected by the U.S. News and World Report as a one of the Best Law Firms in America for white collar criminal defense in the specialty of taxation.